Good News For Snow Leopards, Bad News For Ash Trees

 "To be considered 'Endangered,' there must be less than 2,500 mature snow leopards and they must be experiencing a high rate of decline.
 Both are now considered extremely unlikely, which is the good news, but it does not mean that snow leopards are 'safe' or that now is a time to celebrate," Tom McCarthy, executive director of Panthera's Snow Leopard Program, said in a statement.
 "The species still faces 'a high risk of extinction in the wild' and is likely still declining — just not at the rate previously thought."

 Threats include poaching and hunting of its prey.
 The actual number of snow leopards in the wild has proved difficult to pinpoint, and the IUCN said in its assessment that the "various figures available are best regarded as guesses."
-But it adds that its population estimates have grown somewhat more precise thanks to new techniques like systematic camera trapping, faecal genotyping and satellite collaring.
+But it adds that its population estimates have grown somewhat more precise thanks to new techniques like systematic camera trapping, fecal genotyping and satellite collaring.

 The number of mature individuals is estimated to be 2,710-3,386, but the assessment says that number may be considerably higher.
-Still, the IUCN still thinks the population is declining overall, even while it may be "modestly increasing" in some areas.
+Still, the IUCN thinks the population is declining overall, even while it may be "modestly increasing" in some areas.

 Now, the bad news.